 The Churchill Fox Project is a long-term research project established in 2010 by Dr. Jim Roth from the University of Manitoba.
-The project is primarily concerned with studying food web interactions on the Arctic tundra, with a secondary focus on gaining a comprehensive understanding of the functional role that Arctic foxes play on the tundra.
+The project is primarily concerned with studying food web interactions at the transition between boreal forest and Arctic tundra, with a secondary focus on gaining a comprehensive understanding of the functional role played by Arctic foxes and red foxes at this ecotone.

 Map of the Churchill Fox Project's study area near Churchill, MB, Canada along the western Hudson Bay coastline.
 The blue dots represent the 120 Arctic and red fox dens that we monitor each year, while the green triangles are the Churchill Northern Studies Centre (CNSC) and the four satellite field camps in Wapusk National Park (Nester 1 & 2, Broad River, and Owl River camps).
 Note the general habitat shift from west to east, of boreal forest (green landscape) to tundra (tan and yellow landscape).